 The Company formed a joint venture with an affiliate of Hines in 2011 related to the construction of @1377, a multi-family development project in Atlanta, Georgia.
 The Company provided a preferred equity investment in the partnership of \$3.6 million during 2012, representing a 51.7% ownership in the project and a \$3.2 million mezzanine loan commitment plus accrued interest made by the Company.
 In addition, the partnership obtained a \$23.3 million secured loan from Cadence Bank, N.A., which is solely guaranteed by the Company's joint venture partner (the "JV Partner").
 The Company has concluded that @1377 qualifies as a VIE.
 The JV Partner was the manager of the project, which allowed the JV Partner to direct the activities of the VIE that most significantly impact the VIE's financial performance.
 Based upon the loan guarantees and the JV Partner's ability to direct the activities that significantly impact the economic performance of the VIE, the Company determined that it was not the primary beneficiary of this VIE and determined to account for its preferred equity investment in the project as an equity method investment.
-The Company's maximum loss exposure is expected to change in future periods as a result of additional contributions made and any additional borrowings under its loan receivable with the VIE.
-Other than the initial capital contributions provided by the Company, the Company has not provided any additional subordinated financial support.
+Other than the initial capital contributions provided by the Company, the Company did not provide any additional subordinated financial support.